Chapter 1 : Chapter 1.

 Amazing Chapter Image by RoxiMalfoy @ TDA! <3

 As I sat in the waiting room of St. Mungo’s Hospital for Magical Maladies and Injuries, I couldn’t help but feel a little nervous.
-I had been having a terrible pain in my back for weeks now and none of the pain potion from Diagon Alley seemed to be working.
+I had been having a terrible pain in my stomach for weeks now and none of the pain potion from Diagon Alley seemed to be working.
 My mum had taken the day off of work to come with me to the hospital as support.
 As it was nearly September, dad was already at Hogwarts setting up his office and the Greenhouses, and my big brother Frank was at home babysitting my other siblings.

 “Mum, what if it’s something bad?”
 I asked.